-Our culture perpetuates norms and beliefs that glorify men’s violence against women, and feminism is the counter-movement, trying to end inequality, gendered violence, and sexism by valuing women and their contributions to society as much as men and their contributions.
+Our culture perpetuates norms and beliefs that glorify men’s violence against women, genderqueer and nonbinary individuals.
+Feminism is the counter-movement, trying to end inequity, gendered violence, and sexism by valuing womxn, and their contributions to society, as much as men and their contributions.
 It can be difficult to know when to speak out against sexism in our daily lives, as sexism is extremely common and doing so sometimes elicits negative reactions, such as belittling, defensiveness, or implying that we are “too serious” or “no fun.”
 However, starting constructive conversation about sexist language can be extremely important and impactful.
 For example, when people refer to rape as “sex”, it frames sexual assault as something consensual and minimizes the violence of the act.
 Reorienting the conversation to center around the violent/coercive act can help to shift the culture away from victim-blaming and towards accountability.
-It is hard to know where to start in combatting the monster of misogyny, so here is a step by step guide for putting feminism in action.
+Additionally, it is crucial to recognize that sexism encompasses discrimination and oppression against transgender, genderqueer, and nonbinary individuals.
+It is hard to know where to start in combatting the monster of sexism and misogyny, so here is a step by step guide for putting feminism in action.

 There is a continuum of sexism, that ranges all the way from “harmless” jokes to systemic oppression and violence.